CRI-ENCI Ninth International Cancer

 Novel molecular designs to drive anti-cancer immunity

-Fc-optimized anti-CD40 monoclonal antibody for cancer immunotherapy
+Fc-optimized CD40 agnosistic antibody for the treatment of cancer

 Juan Osorio, Rockefeller University, USA